Table of Contents

 Platform Passthrough mechanism Rasterized mechanism

-Windows Win32 Print Spooler (winspool.drv) GDI printer device context (StretchDIBits)
+Windows (default, GDI) Win32 Print Spooler (winspool.drv) GDI printer device context (StretchDIBits)

 Linux IPP over HTTP (application/pdf) IPP over HTTP (PWG Raster)